Picture of our building. We were Reef Unit 13- the room on the far right side.

 The boys in the fountain.
 There were lots of kids there in just their underwear or diaper playing in the water that day.

-R playing in the palm tree forest.
 R and me.
 C took this picture.

 The boys playing by the stream.